Free 50-point store self-assessment

 Why this checklist exists

-We spend most of our time as an AI automation agency helping small businesses get past the same five questions: is my business ready for AI?
+We spend most of our time as an AI automation agency helping online stores get past the same five questions: is my store ready for AI?
 What should we automate first?
 Which vendors?
-How do we measure ROI?
-What about compliance?
+How do we measure ROI on revenue and support?
+What about customer-data governance?

 The pattern is consistent.
-Businesses that score well on this checklist see real ROI from AI automation in 60-120 days.
-Businesses that score poorly — and start anyway — usually waste 6 months and a meaningful budget before circling back.
+Stores that score well on this checklist see real ROI from AI automation — recovered carts, deflected tickets, faster product content — in 60-120 days.
+Stores that score poorly — and start anyway — usually waste 6 months and a meaningful budget before circling back.
 The checklist exists to save you that loop.

-It pairs especially well with our AI consulting services for small business, our workflow automation for small business service, and our other industry pages.
-After you score yourself, book a 30-minute call and we'll walk through your results.
+It pairs especially well with our AI consulting services, our workflow automation service, and our other e-commerce pages.
+After you score your store, book a 30-minute call and we'll walk through your results.

 Who this is for

-• Anyone asking “is your business AI ready?”
+• Anyone asking “is my store AI ready?”

 Who this is not for

-• Teams that have already deployed multi-system AI in production
+• Stores that have already deployed multi-system AI in production

-• Businesses that have not found product-market fit yet
+• Brands that have not found product-market fit yet

 The Checklist (preview — all 50 questions visible)

-Mark each item as a clean “yes” only if you'd defend it to a skeptical CFO.
+Mark each item as a clean “yes” only if you'd defend it to a skeptical store owner or CFO.
 Maybes count as no.

-Before any AI tool — does the business itself have the foundations AI automation needs?
+Before any AI tool — does your online store have the foundations AI automation needs?

-• 1.We can name our single biggest operational pain point in one sentence.
+• 1.We can name our store’s single biggest operational or conversion pain point in one sentence.

 • 2.Leadership has agreed AI automation is a priority for the next 6 months.